readthedocs/ethicalads.io/content/posts/2021-can-you-remove-cookie-banners.md

 ## How can a site eliminate cookie banners?

-The answer is actually easy.
+The answer is simple in theory, but can be difficult depending on how your site works.
 If you don't collect personal information or allow third parties to collect personal information and you only set essential cookies, you will likely not need to set a cookie banner.